google/googletest/googletest/docs/advanced.md

 For more details, see the comments at the definitions of these functions.

-NOTE: The `INSTANTIATE_TEST_SUITE_P` keyword is only valid since 1.8.1.
-For previous releases the keyword is `INSTANTIATE_TEST_CASE_P`.
-More generally, please refer to the documentation matching your release version.
+NOTE: The `INSTANTIATE_TEST_SUITE_P` keyword is recommended (addressing http://go/gh/google/googletest/issues/1085)  For 1.8.1 and previous releases the keyword is `INSTANTIATE_TEST_CASE_P`. which has been deprecated in favor of INSTANTIATE_TEST_SUITE_P.

 The following statement will instantiate tests from the `FooTest` test suite each with parameter values `"meeny"`, `"miny"`, and `"moe"`.